miramo1/Retirement-Calculator/README.md

 3. Tab to switch between Investment and Retirement, Enter to submit, R to reset parameters.

 4. Withdrawals happen on day 1 of the year, compounding happens on day 365.
-The starting year is including in the withdrawal calculations.
+The starting year is included in the withdrawal calculations.

 5. Run main.py to start.
 Enjoy!